-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 November 2023
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 November 2023, revised April 2024

-We thank Jordi Gali for providing an extended version of his estimates of the natural rate of unemployment.
-We thank, without implicating, Yuriy Gorodnichenko, Robert Hetzel and Jeff Lacker for insightful discussions of an earlier version.
-We thank Brigid C. Meisenbacher for excellent research assistance.
+Kudlyak presented some material from this paper as a part of her Alejandro Justiniano memorial keynote address at the annual Federal Reserve System Macroeconomics meeting, November 9 and 10, 2021.
+We thank Jordi Galí for providing an extended version of his estimates of the natural rate of unemployment.
+We thank Yuriy Gorodnichenko, Robert Hetzel and Jeff Lacker for insightful discussions.
 Hall's research was supported financially by the Hoover Institution.
-Neither author has any conflict to disclose.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.
+The opinions expressed are those of the authors and do not reflect those of the National Bureau of Economic Research, the Federal Reserve Bank of San Francisco, the Federal Reserve System, or any other institution with which authors are affiliated.